 I am Professor of Electronics and Nanoengineering and EPSRC Research Fellow in the School of Engineering, University of Glasgow, UK.
 I am the director of Electronic Systems Design Centre and the leader of Bendable Electronics and Sensing Technologies (BEST) group.

 I am a Distinguished Lecturer of IEEE Sensors Council and Senior Member of IEEE.
 Currently, I am on the Editorial Boards of leading journals, have edited 6 Special Journal Issues and organised many international workshops/special-sessions.
 I am a member-at-large in IEEE Sensors Council.
-I was the Technical Program Co-Chair (TPC) of IEEE Sensors 2017 and continuing as the Technical Program Co-Chair (TPC) of IEEE Sensors 2018.
+I was the Technical Program Co-Chair (TPC) of IEEE Sensors 2017 and IEEE Sensors 2018.
 I am general chair of IEEE FLEPS 2019 and general co-chair IEEE ICECS 2019.

 I hold prestigious EPSRC Fellowship and received Marie Curie Fellowship and Japanese Monbusho Fellowship in past.
 Among awards/honours I have received, the most recent ones are: the IEEE Sensors Council’s Technical Achievement Award, International Association of Advanced Materials – IAAMM Medal, and the Microelectronic Engineering Young Investigator Award.